methodical-company/caltech-llmops/Lab01/README.md

 # LLMOps Lab 01 - README

 ## Objective
-The objective of this lab is to provide students with hands-on experience in managing and operationalizing Large Language Models (LLMs) using **GCP Colab Enterprise**.
-This lab will guide you through deploying, fine-tuning, and monitoring LLMs while balancing cost, performance, and responsible AI practices.
-Specifically, we will focus on fine-tuning models efficiently using **Low-Rank Adaptation (LORA)** and how to optimize the operational aspects of LLMs for real-world applications.
+The objective of this lab is to provide students with hands-on experience in managing and operationalizing Large Language Models (LLMs).
+We will be using **GCP Colab Enterprise** but this will work on any platform with GCP access.
+This lab will guide you through using and then fine-tuning with custom data efficiently using **Low-Rank Adaptation (LORA)** and how to optimize the operational aspects of LLMs for real-world applications.

-By the end of this lab, students will:
+By the end of this lab, you will:
-- Understand how to deploy and fine-tune LLMs on GCP.
+- Understand how to fine-tune LLMs.
 - Learn to monitor resource utilization, performance, and costs.
-- Be familiar with responsible AI practices in the context of LLMs.

 ## GCP Colab Enterprise Runtime Configuration